Emoji: Predecessors

+Early emoji sets (1980s–1990s)

+The first emoji sets – character sets or font families with an array of different modern emoji – are a matter of contention due to differing definitions and poor early documentation.
+It was previously widely considered that DoCoMo had the first emoji set in 1999, but an Emojipedia blog article in 2019 brought SoftBank's earlier 1997 set to light.
+More recently, in 2024, earlier emoji sets were uncovered on portable devices by Sharp Corporation and NEC in the early 1990s, with the 1988 Sharp PA-8500 harboring what can be defined as the earliest known emoji set that reflects emoji keyboards today.
+The earliest known use of 絵文字 (the Japanese word for emoji) appearing next to a recognisable set of emoji symbols is in the manual for the Toshiba JW 95F Rupo word processor from 1988, which also contains a seahorse emoji that has often been quoted as a Mandela effect since the introduction of emoji into Unicode.

+SoftBank's 1997 set was launched by the company's J-Phone arm on the SkyWalker DP-211SW.
+The 90 emoji on this device were 12 by 12 pixels and monochrome, depicting numbers, sports, the time, moon phases, and the weather.
+It contained the Pile of Poo emoji in particular.
+The J-Phone model experienced low sales, and the emoji set was thus rarely used.

-In 1999, Shigetaka Kurita created 176 emoji as part of NTT DoCoMo's i-mode, used on its mobile platform.
+The more well-known DoCoMo emoji set was created by Shigetaka Kurita in 1999 for NTT DoCoMo's i-mode, used on its mobile platform.
 They were intended to help facilitate electronic communication and to serve as a distinguishing feature from other services.
-Due to their influence, Kurita's designs were once claimed to be the first cellular emoji; however, Kurita has denied that this is the case.
-According to interviews, he took inspiration from Japanese manga where characters are often drawn with symbolic representations called manpu (such as a water drop on a face representing nervousness or confusion), and weather pictograms used to depict the weather conditions at any given time.
-He also drew inspiration from Chinese characters and street sign pictograms.
+According to interviews, he took inspiration from iconographic conventions in Japanese manga, as well as Chinese characters and street sign and weather pictograms.
 The DoCoMo i-Mode set included facial expressions, such as smiley faces, derived from a Japanese visual style commonly found in manga and anime, combined with kaomoji and smiley elements.
 Kurita's work is displayed in the Museum of Modern Art in New York City.

-Kurita's emoji were brightly colored, albeit with a single color per glyph.
+Kurita's 176 emoji were brightly colored, albeit with a single color per grapheme.
 General-use emoji, such as sports, actions, and weather, can readily be traced back to Kurita's emoji set.
-Notably absent from the set were pictograms that demonstrated emotion.
 The yellow-faced emoji in current use evolved from other emoticon sets and cannot be traced back to Kurita's work.
-His set also had generic images much like the J-Phones.
 Elsewhere in the 1990s, Nokia phones began including preset pictograms in its text messaging app, which they defined as "smileys and symbols".
 A third notable emoji set was introduced by Japanese mobile phone brand au by KDDI.

-Development of emoji sets (2000–2007)
+Growth of emoji sets (2000–2007)

 The basic 12-by-12-pixel emoji in Japan grew in popularity across various platforms over the next decade.
 While emoji adoption was high in Japan during this time, the competitors failed to collaborate to create a uniform set of emoji to be used across all platforms in the country.